minprog/prog-project/info/10 Syllabus.md

 Your attendance will be noted as you "ask" a question through the website and subsequently discuss your design or a problem with a member of staff.
 Make sure you ask at least one question each day!

-In cases of emergency, please inform the instructors **immediately** to make arrangements on finishing the course.
+In cases of emergency, inform the instructor **immediately** via e-mail to make arrangements on finishing the course.
 In many cases, this will entail finishing the course in a later semester.

 ## Feedback